- US Online Poker

 Theoretically there could be up to 15 online sportsbooks and 15 online casinos and/or poker sites in West Virginia.
-In reality, though, only online casinos are likely to hit the cap.
+In reality, though, it’s unlikely that any vertical will reach the cap, although casinos are likely to come the closest.

 At the moment, 15 sportsbooks sounds like a lot for a state with such a modest population.
 It remains to be seen whether the WV market is large enough to attract any online poker sites at all.

 The current timeline looks like the first West Virginia online poker sites could go live as soon as summer 2020.
 Unlike online casino gambling, the timeline also depends on the level of interest among operators and regulators.

 The minimum gambling age in West Virginia is 21 years old, and online gambling is available to residents and visitors alike.
 Customers must be located within the physical borders of the state in order to use WV online gambling sites.